Free PDF download!

 You should only handle your green tiles about three times: once to roll out and cut the clay; once to smooth the edges and place on a drying rack; and once to put it in a kiln for your bisque firing.

 Create a ceramic tile design based on simple experimentation with abstract shapes.
-Rozman shares a tile design transfer technique for quick repetition and production of your tile design, then walks you through the steps for applying glaze and colorants to ceramic tiles.
+Rozman shares a tile design transfer technique for quick repetition and production of your tile art, then walks you through the steps for applying glaze and colorants to ceramic tiles.
 She includes a glaze recipe for majolica tile decoration.
 Rozman finishes off by showing how to install and display a ceramic tile mural.

 About Ceramic Arts Daily:

 Ceramic Arts Daily is a free online website and newsletter written and produced for the benefit of potters and ceramic artists worldwide.
 The newsletter features both renowned and emerging artists, their work, techniques and artistic perspectives.
 Regular features include tips and techniques designed to help every artist expand their skill set and widen their artistic horizons.

 Ceramic Arts Daily also delivers video tips, in which potters and ceramic artists demonstrate various projects and processes.
 Think of them as e-workshops!

 Ceramic Arts Daily is designed to be interactive, inviting your comments and fostering a community in which each person can contribute to the growth of their own and others' skills.
 You may be surprised at what you learn!